ansys/pysherlock/doc/source/_static/README.md

-Static files will be found here (like images and other assets).
+Static files (like images and other assets) are found here in this directory.